-The main objective of GCS′s research interests is to investigate the influence of genetic variation on cancer etiology: to identify the genes involved, the mechanisms by which genetic variants exert their effect, and how they interact with environmental factors.
+The main objective of GCS’s research interests is to investigate the influence of genetic changes on cancer etiology: to identify the genes involved, the mechanisms by which genetic variants exert their effect, and how they interact with environmental factors.
 To achieve this, GCS scientists with backgrounds in genetics, genomics, bioinformatics, and pathology work together to develop innovative genomics-based study designs.
 The objective of GCS is therefore to develop multidisciplinary genomic applications, including:

-- Laboratory.
-Optimization of laboratory workflows and quality control procedures for the particular setting of samples collected across a variety of settings.
+- Optimization of laboratory workflows and quality control procedures for the particular setting of samples collected across a variety of settings.

-- Pathology.
-Ensuring appropriate morphological review, adapting sampling methods to ensure that the relevant tissue types are available for study, and making the link between morphological and molecular features.
+- Ensuring appropriate morphological review, adapting sampling methods to ensure that the relevant tissue types are available for study, and making the link between morphological and molecular features.

 - Computational science.
 Developing and implementing the bioinformatics resources required for the analysis of the genomics data.
 GCS develops methods that enable the integration of these multi-layered genomics data and, ideally, augment the more traditional analysis approaches.

-GCS continues to undertake this type of study but also focuses on the genomic analysis of exceptional samples identified within these large studies; examples are patients who have inherited susceptibility alleles, nasopharyngeal cancers that arise in patients who have consumed large amounts of salted fish in South-East Asia, and multi-omics studies of very rare lung neuroendocrine neoplasms and mesothelioma collected across multicentre studies.
+GCS continues to undertake this type of study but also focuses on the genomic analysis of exceptional samples identified within these large studies; examples are patients who have inherited susceptibility alleles, nasopharyngeal cancers that arise in patients who have consumed large amounts of salted fish in South-East Asia, and multi-omics studies of very rare lung neuroendocrine neoplasms and mesothelioma collected within multicentre studies.